p-alexisv/alexis-pks-pipelines/README.md

 <h1>Set up and run an install-pks pipeline</h1>

-- This is to automate installation of the whole foundation consisting of Ops Man, BOSH Director and PKS VM's.
+- This is to automate installation of the whole PKS foundation consisting of Ops Man, BOSH Director and PKS VM's.
+- You need a Concourse server where you can set and run the pipeline.

 <h2>Step 1: Get and note down the following.
 You will use these in creating your params.yml file for step 5.</h2>